Cypress AI Skills

 If a skill is producing incorrect output, missing a Cypress pattern, or behaving in a way that seems wrong, open an issue in the Cypress AI Toolkit repository.

-How do I know the skill is triggering?
+How do I know a skill is triggering?

-Each agent is different, but usually you can look in the conversation history to ensure your agent is invoking the skill based on your prompt - the agent will typically print out that fact.
+Each agent is different, but you can usually check the conversation history to confirm your agent invoked the skill.
+Most agents print out that they loaded a skill.

-- Verify it's installed and configured in the appropriate context.
-Skills can be user or project specific and the setup depends on your Agent of Choice.
+- Verify the skill is installed and configured in the appropriate context.
+Skills can be user-scoped or project-scoped, and the setup depends on your agent of choice.

-- Skills attempt to listen for keywords and concepts, but depending on your agent, model, and other skills it may not be triggered.
-You can improve your odds by using the word "Cypress".
+- Skills listen for keywords and concepts, but depending on your agent, model, and other installed skills, a skill may not trigger.
+You can improve your odds by using the word "Cypress" in your prompt.

-- Most agents allow you to verify a skill is installed and/or force a skill to be used by using a slash command, i.e.
+- Most agents let you verify a skill is installed and force it to run with a

 /cypress-author.